 Gwinnett County DUI Court

-If you have been charged with a DUI in Gwinnett County, you will likely have to attend Gwinnett County DUI Court, a three-phase intervention program that lasts a minimum of 12 months.
+Following an arrest, you may be required to attend Gwinnett County DUI Court in Georgia, a three-phase intervention program that lasts a minimum of 12 months.

-Each phase of the program encompasses educational and vocational components along with substance abuse treatment, all with Judicial oversight, providing intervention and serving as an alternative to incarceration.
-The goal of the Court is to provide participants with a solid foundation to build upon to become a more productive member of the community.
+Each phase of the program encompasses educational and vocational components along with substance abuse treatment, all with judicial oversight, providing intervention and serving as an alternative to incarceration.
+The goal of this court is to provide participants with a solid foundation to build upon to become a more productive member of the community.
 This program is challenging and must never ever be participated in without very first taking a look at every choice in your case.

 Get Gwinnett County DUI Court Assistance Today